JuliaDocs/DocumenterCitations.jl/docs/src/syntax.md

 *
 ```
 ~~~
-will first show the all the cited references and then the non-cited references.
+will first show all the cited references and then all the non-cited references.
 This exact setup is shown on the [References](@ref) page.

 ### Secondary `@bibliography` blocks

-Sometimes it can be useful to render a subset of the bibliography, e.g. to show the references for a particular page.
+Sometimes it can be useful to render a subset of the bibliography, e.g., to show the references for a particular page.
 Two things are required to achieve this:

 * To filter the bibliography to a specific page (or set of pages), add a `Pages` field to the `@bibliography` block.